hatimb53/Messenger/readme.md

 ## Simple Messenger System Read Me

 ### Overview
-This Simple Messenger system is built using Spring Boot with Java, incorporating JWT for authentication and authorization, and JPA for database persistence.
+This Simple Messenger system is built using Spring Boot with Java, incorporating JWT for authentication and authorization, and h2 db with JPA framework for database persistence.
 It provides both one-on-one chat and group chat functionality and can be easily deployed using Docker Compose.

 ### Features
 - **Chat:** Users can send message to each other.